ClinchIO/ClinchKit/README.md

 ### Show Application Forms

-To show an application form for your company (apply to company and not a specific job):
+To show an application form for your company (apply directly to company and not a specific job):

 	ClinchKit.showApplicationForm(job: nil)